Insight Into Canada's Banking Industry: Canadian Banking Statistics

 (Statista)

-The decrease in the number of bank branches has been steady since 2014, in fact.
-The decline of in-branch banking can be attributed to a variety of factors, including pandemic-related safety measures and the increasing technological convenience of online banking.
+The decrease in the number of bank branches has been steady since 2014.
+The decline of in-branch banking can be attributed to a variety of factors, including the increasing technological convenience of online banking.
 While the traditional brick-and-mortar banking model is changing, banks are still an important part of the Canadian economy.

-Canadians have access to approximately 70,000 automated banking machines.
+Canadians had access to approximately 64,000 automated banking machines in 2024.

 (Canadian Bankers Association)